jasonsbeer/Amiga-2000-EATX/README.md

 5. Cleaned up parts of the schematics
 6. Widened U801 footprint (RTC62423 is wider than the standard SOIC package)
 7. Added support for 1 and 2 MB Kickstart ROMs (512k still supported)
+8. Added some space around the external ports...they were crowded

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project inspiration and LIV2 and texneus for the modifications used in this project